-‘Highway to hell’: Dutch climate activist fights sedition charge
+‘Driving us to ruin’: Netherlands climate protesters fight fossil fuels

 Sloot is adamant about using every legal manoeuvre to reverse his sentence, worried it could discourage others from exercising their right to peaceful protest.

-Willem Jibbenk, the actor’s lawyer, told Al Jazeera he believes the verdict will not be upheld on appeal.
+Willem Jebbink, the actor’s lawyer, told Al Jazeera he believes the verdict will not be upheld on appeal.

 “It is without precedent in Dutch case law that a peaceful demonstrator was prosecuted and convicted for only calls to join a peaceful demonstration,” he told Al Jazeera.

-“Blocking a road is acknowledged as a method to demonstrate by the UN Human Rights Committee, the European Court of Human Rights and the Court of Justice of the EU,” Jibbenk noted.
+“Blocking a road is acknowledged as a method to demonstrate by the UN Human Rights Committee, the European Court of Human Rights and the Court of Justice of the EU,” Jebbink noted.

 Pearshouse said climate activism will only ramp up in the future.
 “We’re going to see more protests – and more desperate forms of protest – until governments start dismantling the industries driving us to ruin.”